As Amazon Associates we earn from qualifying purchases.

 This time the creatine has been bound with hydrochloric acid.
 It is more water soluble than creatine monohydrate powder, and claims have also been made that a lower dosage is required.

-With regards to a lower required dosage, nothing has been proven through studies, and some believe that this is highly unlikely.
+With regard to a lower required dosage, nothing has been proven through studies, and some believe that this is highly unlikely.

 Buffered creatine